• Skip to primary navigation

 The air fryer breakfast frittata is not only easy to make, but it's also a great option for those looking for low-carb, vegetarian, and high-protein breakfast ideas.

-Serve for breakfast, brunch, or even a light lunch with a side salad!
+You can serve it for breakfast, brunch, or even a light lunch with a side salad!

 Jump to: